20100dbg/20100dbg.github.io/_posts/2026-08-06-post-pivoting-guide.md

 listener_add --addr 0.0.0.0:9001 --to attacker:9001
 ```

-From there, compromise another host and repeat step 2, replacing the attacker's IP with the newly compromised hosts (first the *front* host, then the *middle* host).
+From there, compromise another host and go back to step 2, replacing the attacker's IP with the newly compromised hosts (first the *front* host, then the *middle* host).

 Some notes :
 - Ligolo proxy MUST run as root because it needs priviliges in order to set TUN interfaces.